USTC-MLI-F23/Assignments/assignment3/README.md

 - Determine clustering results, calculate **evaluation metrics**, and draw **visualization graphs**.

-We teaching assistants will evaluate your submitted contents based on the following aspects besides the overall code flow:
+We teaching assistants will evaluate your submitted content based on the following aspects besides the overall code flow:
 - Visualized decision graph.
 - Visualized clustering results.
 - Calculated evaluation metric value (DBI).
-- Notice that there is no strict restriction on your experimental results, outputs within a reasonable range is acceptable.
+- Notice that there is no strict restriction on your experimental results, outputs within a reasonable range are acceptable.

 #### 3.1.2 Evaluation Metrics
 We require using the **Davis-Bouldin Index** (DBI) as the evaluation metric.